raisadz/deployment_project/README.md

 Project **Deploying a Machine Learning Model on Heroku with FastAPI** of Machine Learning DevOps Engineer Nanodegree Udacity.

 ## Project Description
 The goal of the project is to deploy an ML classification model on Heroku using FastAPI.
 DVC on AWS S3 is used for data versioning.
-API tests and unit tests to monitor the model performance on various slices of the data were implemented nad incorporated into a CI/CD framework using GitHub Actions.
+API tests and unit tests to monitor the model performance on various slices of the data were implemented and incorporated into a CI/CD framework using GitHub Actions.

 ## Files and data description
 The root directory contains: